Robert Gasser: Milwaukee Brewers

 On August 1, 2022, the Padres traded Gasser, Dinelson Lamet, Taylor Rogers, and Esteury Ruiz to the Milwaukee Brewers for Josh Hader.
 The Brewers assigned him to the Biloxi Shuckers of the Double-A Southern League.
-In 2023, playing for the Triple-A Nashville Sounds, Gasser won the International League Pitcher of the Year Award after leading the league with 166 strikeouts and posting a second-best 2.85 ERA.
+In 2023, playing for the Triple-A Nashville Sounds, Gasser won the International League Pitcher of the Year Award after leading the league with 166 strikeouts and 15 hit batsmen, and posting a 3.79 ERA.

-Gasser began the 2024 season back with Triple–A Nashville, compiling a 5.25 ERA with 17 strikeouts across three starts.
+Gasser began the 2024 season back with Triple–A Nashville, going 0-1 and compiling a 5.25 ERA with 17 strikeouts across three starts.
 On May 10, 2024, Gasser was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his first MLB start the same day and didn't give up a run across six innings, allowing just two hits, no walks, and striking out four.
 The Milwaukee Journal-Sentinel called the performance "a Brewers major-league debut for the ages."
 He continued to have one of the best beginnings to a pitching career in franchise history, becoming the third Brewer since 1984 (along with Brandon Woodruff and Freddy Peralta) to record an ERA below 2.00 in his first four career starts.
 On June 20, it was announced that Gasser would require season–ending surgery to repair the ulnar collateral ligament in his pitching elbow.

 On August 30, 2025, Gasser was activated from the injured list and optioned to Triple-A Nashville.
+He made two starts for Milwaukee over the remainder of the season, going 0-2 and recording a 3.18 ERA with five strikeouts and four walks across 5 2/3 innings pitched.
+He pitched twice out of the bullpen in the post-season, and in 2.2 innings gave up 2 earned runs, 6 hits including 2 home runs, and 2 walks while striking out 2 batters.

+Gasser was optioned to Triple-A Nashville to begin the 2026 season.